sustachio/reduced-reduced-instruction-set-computer-toy/README.md

 Update #6: Compiler is working!! (as far as I know) It can compile really big programs without throwing error and was able to create a successful n-th term fibonacci calculator with three nested functions (`System$Ini()`, `Main$main()`, `Main$fib(int amount)`) and a while loop.

 Update #7: Reworked the ISA to allow for 4 different instruction formats so I can have longer immediates.

+Update #8: Implemented basic memory mapped IO and added a screen with a small demo.